No fault divorce came into effect in England and Wales on 6 April 2022.

 #5 It’s no longer possible to contest a divorce

-It’s no longer possible to contest a divorce.
+It is no longer possible to contest a divorce.

 Along with the removal of fault, this is one of the most significant aspects of the divorce reforms.

-In some cases, however, a spouse could prevent the divorce from going ahead altogether, until the couple had been separated for several years.
+In some cases, however, a spouse could prevent the divorce from going ahead altogether until the couple had been separated for several years.

-This isn’t possible under the new system.
+This is not possible under the new system.

 How much does no fault divorce cost?

-The £593 divorce application fee can now be paid jointly with your spouse, bringing the cost down to £296.5 each.
+The £593 divorce application fee can now be paid jointly with your spouse, bringing the cost down to £296.50 each.

 Find out more in our guide: How much does a divorce cost?